FM3: Tracks appear on

-Film Soundtracks
+Film soundtracks

 An extended nine-minute version of the track "P.Pa" appears in the 2010 installation "Ten Thousand Waves" by Turner-prize-nominated filmmaker Isaac Julien.

-FM3 band member Zhang Jian created the soundtrack for the 2016 Zhang Yang (director) film "Soul on a String" using music from unreleased FM3 material and live performances.
+FM3 band member Zhang Jian created the soundtrack for the 2016 Zhang Yang film Soul on a String using music from unreleased FM3 material and live performances.
 The soundtrack was nominated for Best Original Film Score at the 53rd Golden Horse Film Festival and Awards.